 For more than three decades, Gun Dog has maintained its status as North America’s premier authority on upland bird dogs and retrievers with content that provides comprehensive coverage of these hard driving sporting dogs.

 • Reaches the largest audience of hunting-with-their-dog enthusiasts

-Laden joined Bowhunter Magazine in 2016.
-Raised on his family farm in northern Missouri, he cut his teeth on bowhunting eastern turkeys, whitetail deer and a few small game species.
-Since leaving the small town to pursue Undergraduate and Graduate degrees in Business and Business Administration, his education and passion have driven a career of 10+ years in the outdoor industry with companies such as Remington, Zeiss Sports Optics, Bowtech and now Bowhunter Magazine.
-Laden is an avid outdoorsman that thrives on pursuing game with his bow, successfully harvesting several North American species.
-He has been lucky enough to move back to small-town Northeast Missouri, where he and his wife, Jordan, are raising their two boys, Stone and Wilder.
+Laden joined Gun Dog in 2017 as the Associate Publisher.
+Raised on his family farm in northern Missouri, he cut his teeth on hunting white-tailed deer, eastern turkeys, waterfowl and quail behind his German Shorthair, Ellie.
+Since leaving the small town to pursue Undergraduate and Graduate degrees in Business and Business Administration, his education and passion have driven a career of 12+ years in the outdoor industry with companies such as Remington, Zeiss Sports Optics, Bowtech, Bowhunter Magazine and now, North American Whitetail, Gun Dog and Wildfowl.
+Laden is an avid outdoorsman that thrives on pursuing game with his bow, rifle or shotgun, successfully harvesting several North American species.
+He has been lucky enough to move back to small-town Northeast Missouri, where he and his wife, Jordan, are raising their three boys, Stone, Wilder and Zee.

 Kali Parmley is the Editor-in-Chief of GUN DOG magazine and Backcountry Hunter magazine.
 Growing up in rural Ohio, Kali was an avid outdoor enthusiast, spending countless hours in the saddle camping along the trail with her horse, and watching her Grandfather raise and train English Setters.
 In her early 20s, she furthered her love of the outdoors and began her hunting career.